maxsorto/ChainCredID/README.md

 ## Contract Address

-The smart contract for ChainCredID is deployed at `0x981F5a4F664A7c7cC601bEd121505B6d2fBD3C80` on the Ethereum network.
+The smart contract for ChainCredID is deployed at `0x981F5a4F664A7c7cC601bEd121505B6d2fBD3C80` on the Scroll Layer 2 (Sepolia Testnet) network.
 You can verify the contract details and source code at [Sepolia ScrollScan](https://sepolia.scrollscan.dev/address/0x981f5a4f664a7c7cc601bed121505b6d2fbd3c80#code).

 ## Access the Application